siyuan1992/coding-challenge/README.md

 Two hashtags will be connected in both directions if and only if they are present in the same tweet.
 Only tweets that contain two or more hashtags can potentially create new edges.

-A good way to create this graph is by first forming an edge list where an edge is defined by two hashtags that are connected.
+A good way to create this graph is with an edge list where an edge is defined by two hashtags that are connected.

-Edge list made by all the above tweets is as follows:
+The edge list made by all the above tweets is as follows:
 ```
 #Spark <-> #Apache